leahkemp/pipeface/README.md

 - Clair3 or DeepVariant phased and annotated SNP/indel VCF file (optional - hg38 only)
 - Bed and bigwig site methylation probabilities for complete read set and separate haplotypes (pacbio only)
 - Phased Sniffles2 and/or un-phased cuteSV SV VCF file
+- Phased and annotated Sniffles2 and/or un-phased and annotated cuteSV SV VCF file

 > **_Note:_** Running DeepVariant on ONT data assumes r10 data